Can You Bring Nail Clippers on a Plane?

 • That being said, rules can vary from country to country, and it is always best to check specific regulations based on your destination and any countries where you might have a layover.

 In general, you can rest easy knowing that most nail clippers are permissible on international flights.
-However, it’s always a good idea to double-check the regulations of the specific countries you’re traveling to and from to avoid any potential issues.
+However, it’s always a good idea to double-check the regulations to avoid any potential issues.

 Can you bring nail clippers on a plane in the USA?